clintjedwards/polyfmt-rs/README.md

 ### Additional Details

 - You can turn off color by using the popular `NO_COLOR` environment variable.
-- Anything to be printed must implement Display and Serialize due to the need to possibly print it into both plain plaintext and json.
+- Anything to be printed must implement Display and Serialize due to the need to possibly print it into both plaintext and json.